The 4-day marches |

 View the hike East of Ede in a larger map

 while we turned in a northerly direction to the Sijselt forest and from there back to Ede.
+The total hike length was 30.6 kilometres.

 View Driebergen - A'dam Rijnkanaal - Utrecht in a larger map

-May 5th As we did 2 weeks ago we met at the trainstation of Driebergen but this time we started to walk in a southerly direction following the river Kromme Rijn (Curved Rhine) through the village of Odijk and from there to Werkhoven and the Amsterdam - Rhine Canal.
-The first part of the hike took us through an area full of fruit trees.
+As we did 2 weeks ago we met at the trainstation of Driebergen but this time we started to walk in a southerly direction following the river Kromme Rijn (Curved Rhine) through the village of Odijk and from there to Werkhoven and the Amsterdam - Rhine Canal.

-that had finally come to blossom in the spring weather that arrived so late this year.
 The walk on the side of the canal was a bit boring as it was long and straight walking over the dyke and we did not see much shipping in the canal.
 Getting closer to Utrecht we found a nice place for a rest in the garden of a farmhouse on the border of the canal where the owner was serving drinks and simple snacks.

 We approached the city centre of Utrecht from the south and walked via the 'Sterrenburg' city walls to a café at the 'Oudegracht' where we enjoyed a drink before saying goodbye and take our trains back home again.